Murray Waas: Trump era reporting

+Other reporting

-In a rare interview about his work, on May 15, 2006, with Elizabeth Halloran, of U.S. News & World Report, when she asked whether he was "working on stories other than those involving the Fitzgerald investigation," Waas indicated that he has "been working on a long, explanatory piece about healthcare issues, the cervical cancer vaccine."
+In an interview about his work, on May 15, 2006, with Elizabeth Halloran, of U.S. News & World Report, when she asked whether he was "working on stories other than those involving the Fitzgerald investigation," Waas indicated that he has "been working on a long, explanatory piece about healthcare issues, the cervical cancer vaccine."
 Among the questions that he raised with Halloran are: "Why isn't that vaccine going to get to the people it should get to?
 Is it going to be locked away?"

 Asked during the same interview by Halloran why Waas had chosen not only not to appear on cable television shows, but had also been known to decline to go on such shows as Nightline and Meet the Press, he responded: "There's not much of it that really enlightens us.
 There are journalists who don't do journalism anymore.
 They go on television; they're blogging; they're giving speeches; they're going to parties.
 And then at the end of the week they've had four or five hours devoted to journalism."